 - Demanding answers from Department of Energy on missed energy efficiency standards deadlines: Energy Efficiency Standards not only save consumers money on their energy bills, they are also a critical tool in reducing greenhouse gas emissions.
 On March 7, 2019, the Energy Subcommittee held a hearing with Department of Energy officials demanding to know why they are failing to finalize or update 16 different efficiency standards as required by law.
 In the midst of a pandemic, the Trump Administration announced their final rule establishing unlawfully weak fuel economy standards and rolling back clean car standards.

-- Demanding answers from the Trump Administration’s EPA and the National Highway Traffic Safety Administration on efforts to roll back the Corporate Average Fuel Economy (CAFÉ) and tailpipe emissions standards: This limits the amount of carbon pollution light duty cars and trucks are allowed to emit.
+- Demanding answers from the Trump Administration’s EPA and the National Highway Traffic Safety Administration on efforts to roll back the Corporate Average Fuel Economy (CAFÉ) and tailpipe emissions standards: These standards limit the amount of carbon pollution light duty cars and trucks are allowed to emit.
 Rolling back our clean car standards threatens American jobs, public health, the climate and consumers – and even EPA’s own experts panned the decision.

-- Held a hearing on disproportionately high rates of infection and deaths in environmental justice communities: The Committee’s hearing examined the devastatingly high share of pollution and health risks that those in these communities face, especially in the midst of the COVID-19 pandemic.
+- Held a hearing on disproportionately high rates of infection and deaths in environmental justice communities: The Environment and Climate Change Subcommittee's hearing examined the devastatingly high share of pollution and health risks environmental justice communities face, especially in the midst of the COVID-19 pandemic.
 It is these risks that are contributing to people of color dying from the coronavirus at significantly higher rates than others.
 Learn more about the Committee’s response to the COVID-19 pandemic here.

 - Improving and promoting clean energy sources: The Committee favorably reported five energy bills that will improve energy efficiency, promote clean energy and improve tribal communities’ access to affordable, reliable energy sources to the House floor.